 Description

-Limestone rubble walls about 1.5m in height, mostly with an up-and-down coping.
-At east entrance, C19 gate piers and iron gates set above flight of ten rounded steps with solid stone balustrades; the iron gates with circular uprights with spear-headed finials above top rail.
-Smaller west churchyard gate of C19 with circular uprights with finials rising above top and middle rails; flanking stone gate piers with pyramidal coping.
-At the south-east entrance, a pair of stone gate piers with pyramidal coping flanking a pair of tall C19 iron gates with circular uprights with spear headed finials rising above the top rail.
-To south of west churchyard entrance, the churchyard walls divide into two at a point roughly parallel to the ruined Chantry Priest’s house, the low south-west wall bounding the stream along the road; where the stream crosses under the road, immediately to north-east of steps to Hillhead, this wall then returns to the Chantry House.
-The other wall returns to the north-west end of the former Chantry Priest’s House.
+The churchyard walls and gates of the Church of St Illtud are made of limestone rubble and stand about 1.5 meters high, featuring mostly an up-and-down coping.
+At the east entrance, there are 19th-century gate piers and iron gates set above a flight of ten rounded steps with solid stone balustrades.
+The iron gates have circular uprights topped with spear-headed finials above the top rail.
+The smaller west churchyard gate, also from the 19th century, has circular uprights with finials rising above the top and middle rails, flanked by stone gate piers with pyramidal coping.
+At the south-east entrance, a pair of stone gate piers with pyramidal coping flanks a pair of tall 19th-century iron gates, which also feature circular uprights with spear-headed finials above the top rail.
+To the south of the west churchyard entrance, the walls divide into two sections at a point roughly parallel to the ruined Chantry Priest’s house.
+The low south-west wall runs along the stream beside the road, and where the stream crosses under the road, just north-east of the steps to Hillhead, this wall returns to the Chantry House.
+The other wall extends back to the north-west end of the former Chantry Priest’s House.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.